How To Improve Your EPC Rating

 With the impacts of climate change becoming ever more evident, and fast-rising energy costs, more and more renters are moving “energy-efficient” towards the top of their list of desired rental features.
 Despite this, when it comes to making improvements on the property landlords historically haven’t prioritised eco-friendly options.
 The costs involved are too steep and they don’t realise the difference this can make to the marketability and value of their property.

-Why would you consider making your property more eco-friendly?
+Benefits of making your property more eco-friendly

 When someone talks about improving the eco-friendly nature of property often people’s minds jump immediately to a vision of solar panels.
 However, despite various government grants the cost of solar panels is prohibitive, and recouping that cost can take a great deal of time.